yasinsutoglu/React-MovieApp/Readme.md

 - HTML / Semantic elements

-- Styled Components
+- Material UI

 - REACT / Components , Props , UseState Hook , UseEffect Hook , Router etc.

 - Fetch API

+- Context API

-- LocalStorage
+- Firebase Authentication

 ### At the end of the project, i will be able to;